grantaj/astrolabe/docs/dev/plan_integration_container.md

 - **Single stage:** all dependencies are runtime (INDI, ASTAP, Python), so multi-stage would not save image size.
 - **Layer ordering:** system pkgs → ASTAP → database → Tycho-2 → Python deps → app code.
 Maximises Docker layer cache reuse; the expensive download layers rarely change.
 - **No `USER` switch:** INDI simulators and ASTAP run as root in a disposable CI container.
 No secrets involved.
-- **Pinned versions:** ASTAP `.deb` pinned to a specific release for reproducible builds. `uv` installer pinned by version and SHA-256 checksum.
+- **Pinned versions:** INDI is version-pinned via a build `ARG`.
+ASTAP CLI `.zip` is SHA-256 pinned for reproducible builds (the SourceForge URL is not versioned). `uv` installer pinned by version and SHA-256 checksum.

 ---